tsuereth/glog/content/post/2020/05/07_fallout4_nukaworld.md

 If there's a strength, a "selling point," to Nuka World, it's that your allegiance with the raider factions can unlock <i>conquering</i> Commonwealth settlements -- replacing your settlers with raiders.
 But that's <b>so stupid!</b>  Not just because it's such an unexpectedly narrow option, considering the comparatively-ambiguous moral choices in the main game, but also because it's so transparently <i>inconsequential</i>.
 Settlements were already an afterthought in the main game; why would I care if raiders took them instead?

-Unlike {{% game "Fallout 4: Far Harbor" %}}Far Harbor{{% /game %}}, which had some legitimately interesting ideas but lazy and lackluster execution, Nuka World doesn't feel like it has any ideas at all.
+Unlike [Far Harbor](game:Fallout 4: Far Harbor), which had some legitimately interesting ideas but lazy and lackluster execution, Nuka World doesn't feel like it has any ideas at all.
 I mean, I'll give credit to the level designers for crafting thematically and visually interesting environments -- but everything else in this DLC feels completely phoned-in.

-<b>Better than</b>: {{% game "Fallout 4: Automatron" %}}Fallout 4: Automatron{{% /game %}}
+<b>Better than</b>: <game:Fallout 4: Automatron>
-<b>Not as good as</b>: {{% game "Fallout 4: Far Harbor" %}}Fallout 4: Far Harbor{{% /game %}}
+<b>Not as good as</b>: <game:Fallout 4: Far Harbor>
 <b>At this point</b>: I'm so thoroughly <i>sick</i> of Fallout 4 that I'm glad to be done with it.